Unboxed-Software/solana-course/content/transfer-hook.md

 # Lab

 In this lab we'll explore how transfer hooks work by creating a Cookie Crumb program.
-We'll have a Cookie NFT that has a transfer hook which will mint a Crumb SFT to the sender after each transfer - leaving a "crumb trail".
-We'll able to tell how many times this NFT has been transferred only by looking at the crumb supply.
+We'll have a Cookie NFT that has a transfer hook which will mint a Crumb SFT (NFT with a supply > 1) to the sender after each transfer - leaving a "crumb trail".
+A fun side effect is we'll able to tell how many times this NFT has been transferred just by looking at the crumb supply.

 ## 0. Setup